nandha-js/nandha-js/README.md

 - 🎯 Specializing in **MERN Stack** with a focus on scalability, performance & UI/UX.
 - 🏗️ Building a powerful **real estate platform**.
 - 🚀 Always exploring **open source**, clean architecture, and component-driven design.
-- 💬 Ask me about anything related to full-stack workflows.
+- 💬 Ask me about anything related to the **MERN stack, clean architecture, or deployment.**

 ---